-Mesothelioma is asbestos-related cancer which typically affects the pleura of the lung (the lining of the lung).
+Mesothelioma is asbestos-related cancer that typically affects the pleura of the lung (the lining of the lung).
 However, it can also occur in the peritoneal (the lining of the abdomen).
 Receiving a diagnosis of mesothelioma is always extremely difficult, for the person diagnosed and their families.

 Can I make a claim for mesothelioma compensation?

 A diagnosis of mesothelioma is almost always found to be connected to asbestos exposure.
-It is important that you speak to a specialist lawyer who can help you understand the legal process and make an informed decision about making a claim.

 Compensation is not a windfall.
 It enables our clients and their families to live as full a life as possible after their diagnosis.
 It may also allow you to access expensive medical treatments for this condition, not currently available on the NHS.

 Where a compensation claim is made clients will always receive 100% of their compensation.
 The legal costs in these cases are recoverable from the responsible party and there are never any deductions in this type of claim.

 Ensuring that as many people suffering with mesothelioma as possible have access to specialist advice is our first priority.
 Our clients and their families are always dealt with warmly, sensitively and compassionately.
 We treat our clients as we would wish our own family members to be treated in the same circumstances.